rsdoiel/antenna/socal_north.md

 ---

-## Mandatory evacuations downgraded for Archer Fire in Granada Hills
+## Archer Fire in Granada Hills brought under control

 date: 2025-01-10, updated: 2025-01-10, from: The LAist

 The fire broke out at about 10:25 a.m.
-Friday and is being driven by erratic winds.
+Friday and was quickly doused by water-dropping aircraft.

 <br>